Types of Term Life Insurance

 - Level term life insurance comes with the most affordable rates, while convertible term life insurance is the most expensive

 Term life insurance is one of the simplest and most reliable forms of coverage you can buy.
 Unlike permanent life insurance, term policies provide coverage for a specified period, usually between 10 and 30 years.
-Once that period expires, and coverage ends, you can opt to renew or convert the policy.
+Once that period expires and coverage ends, you can opt to renew or convert the policy.

 If you need more long-term coverage, you can shop for convertible policies.
 These allow you to transfer coverage to a permanent policy when the term ends.
 However, you can also compare quotes for return of premium or decreasing term life insurance if you only need coverage for a short period.